che-incubator/che-deploy-action/README.md

 ## skip-chectl-install
 Skip chectl install step if set to true.
 In this case, chectl needs to be available in the PATH

+## chectl-channel
+Channel to use for chectl.
+Default is next.
+Choice: 'next' or 'stable'

 # Output